craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes May 30 22.md

 The party gathered [[Alylay's Journal]] and the Alliance Contract between the Whitimore and the Giants.

 For the most part, they're on the right track for solving the mystery.

+After the fight against the Whitimores, they received more information from the Atriarch of [[Ootool]], specifically regarding Vhaeraun.